 So what happens to garlic plants if the scapes aren’t harvested?
 If you don’t pick the garlic scapes while they are thin (as pictured), they will fatten up and produce tiny little garlic cloves.

 You can plant these individual bulbils to produce a new garlic plant.
-Although the bulbils are too small to produce a full-sized bulb of garlic next year, with a couple years in the ground they may well produce their own heads of garlic.
+Although the bulbils are too small to produce a full-sized bulb of garlic next year, with a couple of years in the ground, they may well produce their own heads of garlic.

-The scapes have a garlic-ey flavour, and can be eaten fresh (if you dare), fried in butter, bar-be-que-d, or pickled (see the photo of pickled garlic scapes above).
+The scapes have a garlic-ey flavor and can be eaten fresh (if you dare), fried in butter, bar-be-cue-d, or pickled (see the photo of pickled garlic scapes above).
 They can be used in just about any recipe that requires garlic.
 Just chop them up and add to your taste.

-My favourite way to enjoy harvested garlic scapes is to roast them with olive oil and have them as their own side dish.
-Cooking them takes out some of the sharp garlicky bite, and makes them more like a spring vegetable (almost like garlicky asparagus).
+My favorite way to enjoy harvested garlic scapes is to roast them with olive oil and have them as their own side dish.
+Cooking them takes out some of the sharp garlicky bite and makes them more like a spring vegetable (almost like garlicky asparagus).
 Here are some more ideas: